bharathvarma008/Basic-Programming/README.md

 ## License

 This project is licensed under the MTW Labs License.
-(Lisence to be issued)
+(License to be issued)

 ## Acknowledgments